hutscape/hutscape.github.io/_tutorials/blinky-samd21g.md

 To ensure the blinky works with the crytalless option, you have to:

 1. Ensure the [bootloader code has the crystalless option](./arduino-bootloader-samd21g)
-1. Ensure compiled code has the cyrstalless option in `build.extra_flags` in `boards.txt` or as part of options in the `arduino-cli` command
+1. Ensure compiled code has the cyrstalless option in `build.extra_flags` in `~/Library/Arduino15/packages/arduino/hardware/samd/1.8.6/boards.txt` on macOS or as part of options in the `arduino-cli` command

 ```
 arduino-cli compile --fqbn arduino:samd:arduino_zero_native --build-properties build.extra_flags="-DCRYSTALLESS -D__SAMD21G18A__ {build.usb_flags}" ./ --verbose